fosytherrac/A3SAT/README.md

 # A3SAT - Arma 3 Server Administration Tools

-These tools are designed to streamline and enhance the management of your Arma 3 server, offering a range of features to simplify administrative tasks.
+These tools are designed to streamline and enhance the management of your Windows Arma 3 Server, offering a range of features to simplify administrative tasks.

 ## Features